clude/JmeterSockJsSampler/README.md

 ## Add Sampler

-Add a "Java Request" and choose the Classname "orgMiJmeterSockjsSampler.SockJsSampler".
+Add a "Java Request" and choose the Classname "SockJsSampler".

 ## Configure the SockJsSampler